 Consistently ranked in the top spot as the most beautiful beach in the United States, Siesta Key is the ultimate beach escape.
 An eight-mile barrier island with stunning natural beauty, this award-winning beach is known for its pristine sugary white sand that is often described as the finest in the world.
-Siesta Beach, Turtle Beach and Crescent Beach are the most popular along the barrier island, offering tranquil waters that provide a safe spot for swimming and snorkeling.
+Siesta Beach, Turtle Beach, and Crescent Beach are the most popular along the barrier island, offering tranquil waters that provide a safe spot for swimming and snorkeling.

-Clearwater Beach is one of the most famous beaches in the Sunshine State, and for good reason.
+Clearwater Beach is one of the most famous beaches in the Sunshine State, and for a good reason.
 Its white-sand beaches are alluring to even the most experienced beachgoer, lined with crystal blue waters that make for an excellent beach getaway throughout the year.
 Spend your days looking for shells and enjoying the ambiance of this award-winning beach, go on a pirate cruise, then visit Pier 60 for nightly sunset celebrations and live performances.

 Located on Florida’s Emerald Coast, Fort Walton Beach is an idyllic Gulf Coast destination with 24 miles of picturesque shoreline.
 A family-friendly area with white sand beaches and emerald green waters, this fuss-free beach is a great place to soak up the sunshine.
 Dine on delicious Gulf-to-table seafood at local restaurants, take the kids to see the marine life at Gulfarium Marine Adventure Park or go on a boating excursion at this year-round fishing destination.

-Showcasing postcard-worthy views, beachgoers will find it tough to break away from the sugar white sands and emerald waters of Pensacola Beach.
+Showcasing postcard-worthy views, beachgoers will find it tough to break away from the sugar-white sands and emerald waters of Pensacola Beach.
 Take a stroll along the Pensacola Beach Pier to indulge in fresh seafood and capture gorgeous sunset views.
 Head to the Naval Aviation Museum to see restored aircraft and watch the Blue Angels practice, or take a short drive to Perdido Key State Park for a day of crabbing, hiking and fishing.

-Packed with sugar-sand beaches, Destin is a beautiful coastal gem on Florida’s Panhandle.
-Known as the “World’s Luckiest Fishing Village”, this area is a fisherman’s paradise with plenty of boating excursions available, while kids will delight in the action-packed Destin Harbor Boardwalk.
-Take a dip in the picturesque blue-green waters that lap its shores, or take a short drive to nearby Henderson Beach State Park for a day of relaxing among the swaying dunes and sand pines.
+Destin is a beautiful coastal gem on Florida’s Panhandle, packed with sugar-sand beaches.
+Known as the “World’s Luckiest Fishing Village,” this area is a fisherman’s paradise with plenty of boating excursions available, while kids will delight in the action-packed Destin Harbor Boardwalk.
+Take a dip in the picturesque blue-green waters that lap its shores, or take a short drive to nearby Henderson Beach State Park to relax among the swaying dunes and sand pines.

 Home to St. George Island State Park, St. George Island is a 28-mile-long barrier island that lacks chain restaurants and high-rise hotels.
 Kayaking, cycling, and paddleboard are popular outdoor activities, while the clear Gulf waters make for a great day of fishing.
 One of the last preserved barrier islands in Florida, head here to enjoy its soft sugary sands that pair well with charming waterfront cafes and sunset cruises.

 Fort Myers Beach has the perfect combination of sun-kissed beaches and historic landmarks, family-friendly attractions and natural landscapes.
 Dig your toes in this picturesque stretch of beach and soak up the sunshine, or kick your vacation up a notch with an adventurous day of parasailing and kayaking.
-Its small-town charm is seen through its cottages and beachfront properties, while nature lovers will want to visit Calusa Nature Center and Planetarium to see bald eagles, hawks and owls.
+Its small-town charm is seen through its cottages and beachfront properties, while nature lovers will want to visit Calusa Nature Center and Planetarium to see bald eagles, hawks, and owls.